sergei-mironov/nixtvm/doc/TVMlimitations.md

       return 0;
     }

+   Probably, thats because of Reduce limitation, see below.

  * Axis parameter convention differs from numpy in corner cases.

  * In NNVM, axis=None is not supported by the parsers (reduce operations)